faku99/Hyper-Tearful-Transfer-Protocol/README.md

     <img width="40%" src="https://github.com/containous/traefik/raw/master/docs/img/traefik.logo.png" alt="Træfik" title="Træfik" />
 </p>

 By searching for a solution to this additional step, we found [Træfik](https://traefik.io).
-As well as its awesome logo, Træfik is simple to use and perfectly answers our needs.
+As well as having an awesome logo, Træfik is simple to use and perfectly answers our needs.

 Files can be found [here](docker/traefik).